 Not every alloy can be precipitation strengthened.
 Alloys that can be precipitation strengthened include Al-Cu, Al-Mg-Si, Cu-Be, and 17-8 PH steel.
 The figure shows precipitates in a Al-Cu alloy.

 An example of a precipitation strengthened component is the tubing used for bicycles with aluminum frames.
 The alloy is 6061.

-The particles are formed by precipitation, which involves a series of heat treatment steps.
+The particles are formed using a series of precipitation heat treatment steps.
 The first step is solution heat treatment.
-This involves heating the alloy up to a temperature that results in the atoms of the alloying element being dissolved within the solid structure formed by the array of atoms of the main element.
-For Al-Cu alloys, the copper atoms dissolve into the array of aluminum atoms.
-The dissolved structure is then retained at ambient temperatures by cooling the alloy rapidly, such as by water quenching.
+This involves heating the alloy up to a temperature that results in the atoms of the alloying element being dissolved within the crystal structure of the main element.
+For Al-Cu alloys, the copper atoms dissolve into the aluminum crystal.
+This is called a solid solution.
+The solid solution is then retained at room temperature by cooling the alloy rapidly, such as by water quenching.

 For artificially aged alloys, the aging temperature affects the maximum strength that can be obtained, and the time required to reach maximum strength.
+Time to reach maximum strength decreases as the aging temperature increases.
 For naturally aged alloys, the strength increases over time.
 The time required to reach maximum strength depends on the alloy.

 Finally, precipitation strengthening can be combined with cold-working to give even greater alloy strength.

 More information about the metallurgy of precipitation strengthening and precipitation strengthening heat treatment is in our Precipitation Strengthening course.
 Also, Heat Treatment: Structure and Properties of Nonferrous Alloys by C. R. Brooks, Precipitation Hardening by J.W.
 Martin, and ASM Handbook, Volume 4: Heat Treating discusses precipitation strengthening.